ArpitxGit/Blockchain-Powered-eSIM/README.md

             - Our modifications to the APIs will ensure that all the transactions, communication or any interaction otherwise involving our eSIM product is secure and encrypted.

 # 3) Establishing secure connection to network
+To establish a secure connection, the LPA sends a request to the eSIM provider to download the network profile onto the eSIM chip.
+The process involves several protocols such as Remote SIM Provisioning (RSP), Subscription Manager Data Preparation (SMDP), and GSMA Remote SIM Provisioning Architecture (RSP-A).
+Additionally, the solution connects to an Ethereum node for communication with the blockchain network.

 ### a) Telecom Network